sabarasaba/sabarasaba.github.com/content/blog/edificios/index.md

 ![Shot](./shot.png)

-The platform allows users to:
+The platform will allow users to:

 * Submit tickets or requests to the managers/administrators. e.g: elevator not working, light bulb not working, etc.
 * Calendar of events or booked shared spaces.